Fullchee/public-notes/content/Soft Skills/Book - Burnout.md

 >- gear shift: able to pedal much more easily suddenly
 ## 2: Persist

+The monitor
+1. What's your goal
+2. your effort
+3. your progress

+Stressors within your control: problem-solving

+Out of your control: reframing

+Redefine winning and failure
+- choir: record the perfect song -> make the producer smile

 ## 3: Meaning

+- MLK: "I've seen the promised land.
+I may not get there with you"
+	-

 # 2: The real enemy